Every entomophobe’s worst nightmare is finding out that the one thing you hate the most can actually appear in something you love – like cake!

 Dubbed the most devastating pest of corn in the U.S., the corn ear worm eats through vegetation and farm foods like there’s no tomorrow.
-Adult earworm moths are usually light to dark brown in colour, and have devilish green eyes.
-The larvae are around 1-2 inches in length and vary in colour depending on their instar stage.
+Adult earworm moths are usually light to dark brown in colour and have devilish green eyes.
+The larvae are around one to two inches in length and vary in colour depending on their life stage.
 They’re usually found in the U.S., so we’re pretty safe in the UK.
 They usually dominate agricultural sites, such as gardens, fields and pretty much anywhere where tomatoes and cotton grow.

-Caterpillars are fairly uncommon to find in your food (in contrast to the rest of the above) though, you still won’t exactly be thrilled to see one in your food.
-Caterpillars are most commonly found feasting on vegetables, spinach, lettuce and cabbage being their preferred snack.
+Caterpillars are fairly uncommon to find in your food (in contrast to the rest of the above).
+Caterpillars are most commonly found feasting on vegetables, spinach, lettuce and cabbage being their preferred snacks.
 Sometimes there may not be a caterpillar present, but you can always check by searching for larval fragments that will be dotted around the food.

 An Expert’s Advice